What Is End-Stage COPD?

 End-stage, or stage IV, COPD is the final stage of chronic obstructive pulmonary disease.
 Most people reach it after years of living with the disease and the lung damage it causes.
 As a result, your quality of life is low.
-You’ll have frequent exacerbations, or flares – one of which could be fatal.
+You’ll have exacerbations, or flares, often – one of which could be fatal.

 COPD affects everyone differently.
-With proper treatment, the disease doesn’t have to limit how long you live, even if it’s severe COPD.
+With proper treatment, you can slow down the progression of the disease and keep up your normal activities as long as possible.
 Exercise safely.
-Be on the lookout for – and act on – warning signs of an acute flare, or exacerbation.
+Be on the lookout for -- and act on -- warning signs of an acute flare, or exacerbation.
 Things that play a role in how well you’ll do include:

 If you go to the hospital, your short-term outlook depends more on how severe the flare is than how severe your COPD is.
 In the long run, though, the severity of your COPD is what matters, along with related conditions like lung cancer, cardiovascular disease, sleep apnea, metabolic syndrome, and diabetes, among others.